 Before: Extracting content after the event was almost a job in itself.
 There are session recordings to review.
 Quotable moments to identify and timestamp.
 Clips to pull or brief a video editor on, draft posts to write from notes.

-AI in B2B event marketing gives event teams a line of sight
+AI in B2B event marketing should give event teams a line of sight

 When the event platform incorporates AI as more than just a ‘time-saving feature’, the event marketer can stop paying the operational tax.